 Nikia Phoenix has a website at http://nikiaphoenix.tumblr.com/ It has many photos that illustrate her mysteriously enchanting looks.
 After seeing them, I reconsider about her looks.
 She is exceptionally pretty and sexy.
 Much of the impact of the commercial does flow from her captivating, very brief opening appearance.
 Good job, Nikia.
 And a good job by whoever chose you.
 Love the freckles!

 Note, 12/3/2016: If you haven’t seen Nikia’s website recently, go back again.
 It is now very extensive and gives a good idea of her personality.
 You can even see her mama and an old photo of maybe her grandparents.
 Keep scrolling down and you will find more and more.
-She is showing you her closet.
+She is opening her closet for you.